Report a planning breach

 The name and address of the person making the enquiry, or any other information allowing the enquirer to be identified, will be kept confidential and not made public.

-The only exception will be where we are commencing enforcement action and the enquirer has been asked to collect or provide evidence to support the council's investigation.
+The only exception will be where we are commencing formal enforcement action and the enquirer has been asked to collect or provide evidence to support the council's investigation leading up to prosecution proceedings.

-In these cases officers we will not disclose any information unless the enquirer has consented to give evidence at any court hearing.
+Even in these cases we will not disclose any information unless the enquirer has consented to give evidence at any court hearing.

 For information about what happens if a complaint is made about you, please see the Why Have We Visited You Leaflet.